 The victory for Bengaluru’s ‘Golden Boy’ comes just after he clinched the IBSF Billiards crown in September.
 He is also the first person in history to take the short (6-Red) and the long snooker format in the same calendar year.

-- Pankaj Advani wins 17th World Billiards Championship title
+- Pankaj Advani retains Asian Billiards Championships title

 - Pankaj Advani creates history in Sharm El-Sheikh